 An almost-daily column that takes a look back at how the Philadelphia Flyers have fared on this day, recalling some of the more memorable moments, achievements, and events that shaped the organization throughout the club’s storied history

-Heading into tonight’s road contest with the Detroit Red Wings, the Flyers are 8-6-1-0 all-time in October 12 games.
-Following a three-game losing streak (1996-2000), the team has won their last two October 12 tilts.
+Heading into tonight’s regular season home opener with the Florida Panthers, the Flyers are 8-7-1-0 all-time in October 12 games.
+Following a three-game losing streak (1996-2000), the team has won their last two of their last three October 12 tilts.

 1972 – Simon Nolet scored twice and Doug Favell made 24 saves to make the 1972/73 home opener against the Vancouver Canucks a 7-3 success at the Spectrum.
 Philadelphia also received offensive support from Gary Dornhoefer, Bill Flett, Bobby Clarke, Dave Schultz, and Don Saleski.

 The goals for rookies Schultz and Saleski were the first in the NHL for both, while Clarke added a pair of helpers.